 Jones is pleased with how well tramadol has worked for Gunner.
 “He is a little slow getting up in the mornings, but overall I believe he is doing very well.
 I am in contact with the owners of three of his littermates, and he seems to be doing the best of them.
 He still plays with our younger Rottie, and with his indestructible ball regularly.
 On days that he overdoes it, I give him a little extra tramadol.”

 Amantadine is an analgesic for dogs that offers little in the way of pain control itself, but helps potentiate (increase the effectiveness of) other drugs used to control pain.
 It is inexpensive and can be used concurrently with Tramadol, NSAIDs, corticosteroids, gabapentin, and opioids.
 Neurontin (gapabentin) is an anti-convulsant medication also used to treat chronic pain.
 It can be combined with other medications, but is expensive.

 When pain cannot be controlled in any other way, narcotics may be used.
 Hydrocodone can be combined with NSAIDs for greater relief.
 Vicodin (a combination of hydrocodone and acetominophen) is sometimes used, though acetominophen can cause liver failure in some dogs, and should not be combined with NSAIDs due to the danger of toxicity from acetominophen.
 Codeine can also be used, though it’s not as effective.
-Oxycodone or a fentanyl (Duragesic) patch can be used, but tend to have more of a narcotic effect and so are best used only for short periods, though even that may make a big difference.
-All narcotics are addictive, so they are best used intermittently rather than every day.
+Oxycodone or a fentanyl (Duragesic) patch can be used, but these are heavy narcotics, and are best used only for short periods, though even that may make a big difference.
+All narcotics are addictive, so they should never be used every day.

 Lastly, there is some possibility that doxycycline may be helpful.
 This may be due to the fact that joint infection is common with arthritis, or because it has some anti-inflammatory effect of its own.